ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_VIEWS\_

-Basic information about views is stored in the SYS_TABLES_.
+Basic information about views is stored in the SYS_TABLES_ meta table.
 This meta table contains additional information about views.

 | Column name | Type    | Description                                   |
 | ----------- | ------- | --------------------------------------------- |